Orders, decorations, and medals of the United Kingdom: Baronetcy

 A baronetcy is the lowest hereditary title in the United Kingdom.
 It carries the title sir.
-A Baronetcy is, in the order of precedence, below a Barony but above most knighthoods.
+In order of precedence, a Baronetcy is below a Barony but above most knighthoods.
 Baronetcies are not peerages.
-When a baronetcy becomes vacant on the death of a holder, the heir, if he wishes to be addressed as "Sir", is required to register the proofs of succession.
-The Official Roll of Baronets is kept at the Ministry of Justice (transferred from the Home Office in 2001) by the Registrar of the Baronetage.
+When a baronetcy becomes vacant on the holder's death, the heir is required to register the proofs of succession if he wishes to be addressed as "Sir".
+The Official Roll of Baronets is kept at the Ministry of Justice, transferred from the Home Office in 2001, by the Registrar of the Baronetage.
 Anyone who considers that he is entitled to be entered on the roll may petition the Crown through the Lord Chancellor.
-Anyone succeeding to a baronetcy therefore must exhibit proofs of succession to the Lord Chancellor.
+Anyone succeeding to a baronetcy must exhibit proofs of succession to the Lord Chancellor.
 A person who is not entered on the roll will not be addressed or mentioned as a baronet or accorded precedence as a baronet, effectively declining the honour.
 The baronetcy can be revived at any time on provision of acceptable proofs of succession.
-As of 2017, 208 baronetcies are listed as presumedly not extinct, but awaiting proofs of succession.
+As of 2017, 208 baronetcies are listed as presumedly not extinct but awaiting proofs of succession.

 As with hereditary peerages, baronetcies generally ceased to be granted after the Labour Party came to power in 1964.
 The sole subsequent exception was a baronetcy created in 1990 for the husband of Margaret Thatcher, Sir Denis Thatcher, later inherited by their son Mark Thatcher.

 Knighthood

 Descended from medieval chivalry, knights exist both within the orders of chivalry and in a class known as Knights Bachelor.
-Regular recipients include High Court judges and Chief Constables.
-Knighthood carries the title sir; the female equivalent dame exists only within the orders of chivalry—Dame Commander of the Order of the British Empire (DBE) is usually awarded as an equivalent of a Knight Bachelor.
+Regular recipients include High Court judges and, to a lesser extent, Chief Constables of larger police forces.
+Knighthood carries the title Sir; the female equivalent Dame exists only within the orders of chivalry—Dame Commander of the Order of the British Empire (DBE) is usually awarded as an equivalent of a Knight Bachelor.

 Order of St John

-Members of the Most Venerable Order of the Hospital of St John of Jerusalem (founded 1888) may wear the Order's insignia but the ranks within the Order of St John do not confer official rank in the order of precedence and, likewise, the abbreviations or postnominal initials associated with the various grades of membership in the Order of St John do not indicate precedence among the other orders.
-Thus someone knighted in the order does not take precedence with the knights of other British orders nor should they be addressed as "Sir" or "Dame".